-- Larger Buildings Have Cost Efficiencies: Constructing larger buildings, such as a 125-to 150-unit apartment or condominium development, provides easier-to-identify and often larger cost efficiencies (translating to a higher return on investment) than a three-, four-, eight- or even 16-unit building or series of them. - Code Standards: The International Building Code (IBC), which applies to any residence with more than two units, makes it challenging and more costly to build small multifamily homes as the code also applies to very large residential buildings.
+- Larger Buildings Have Cost Efficiencies: Constructing larger buildings, such as a 125to 150-unit apartment or condominium development, provides easier-to-identify and often larger cost efficiencies (translating to a higher return on investment) than a three-, four-, eight- or even 16-unit building or series of them. - Code Standards: The International Building Code (IBC), which applies to any residence with more than two units, makes it challenging and more costly to build small multifamily homes as the code also applies to very large residential buildings.
 Most single-family and townhouse home builders are not accustomed to using the IBC.
-Several cities and even states are pursuing the idea of having the less restrictive International Residential Code (IRC) apply to buildings with up to six units. - Change Is Challenging: Minimum Parking Current residents often don't Requirements: Mandates for welcome an increase in housing providing one, two or more units.
-The concerns can range off-street parking spots are from fears that, with a rental, often unattainable or an absentee landlord won't unnecessary in urban settings, maintain the property, to a where the space just might not belief that the added or smaller exist or where creating them wastes valuable space that housing will negatively impact real estate values.
-Even the could be used for housing.
-(Turn the page for more about threat of community opposition can keep developers and public parking.) ■
+Several cities and even states are pursuing the idea of having the less restrictive International Residential Code (IRC) apply to buildings with up to six units.

+Change Is Challenging: Current residents often don't

+welcome an increase in housing

+units.
+The concerns can range from fears that, with a rental, an absentee landlord won't maintain the property, to a belief that the added or smaller housing will negatively impact real estate values.
+Even the threat of community opposition can keep developers and public officials from considering multiunit buildings in places where the local code requires a public meeting or negotiated process for a use permit or a rezoning variance.
+Discussions and policies that recognize the interests of all stakeholders can help address or calm concerns.
+(See page 33 for information about the AARP publication Re-Legalizing Middle Housing: A Model Act and Guide to Statewide Legislation, which provides policy and regulation recommendations.)